magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 ::::{grid} 2
 :::{grid-item}
 :columns: 9
 `Current` represents a circular line current loop.
-The <span style="color: orange">**diameter**</span> attribute is the loop diameter $d$.
+The <span style="color: orange">**diameter**</span> attribute is the loop diameter $d$ in arbitrary length units.
 The loop lies in the xy-plane with it's center in the origin of the local coordinates.
 :::
 :::{grid-item}
 :columns: 3